AntonioAPDL/antonio-aguirre.github.io/README.md

 - Renders two Plotly charts:
   - APCP band (`p10-p90`) + `p50` + mean
   - SOILW depth-level medians (`p50`) with optional uncertainty bands
-- Adds retrospective context from prior GEFS cycles and shows a fixed 20-day pre-forecast window
+- Adds observed daily climate context plus retrospective context from prior GEFS cycles, shown over a fixed 20-day pre-forecast window
 - Displays metadata and freshness warning if stale
 - Displays a context-quality warning if the forecast is current but the rolling GEFS analysis context is incomplete
 - Degrades gracefully when JSON is missing/invalid